Theocat321/battlehips-coursework/readme.md

 # Completed Features

 ### General features
-All expected features have been implemented: simple game, multi player game, flask game.
-ALl of which the user can win by guessing ships and the AI (where applicable) can win.
+All expected features have been implemented: simple game, multiplayer game, flask game.
+All of which the user can win by guessing ships and the AI (where applicable) can win.

 ### Validation
 Defensive programming and try except statements are implemented throughout the project.